-Michelson and Morley devised an instrument capable of detecting the speed of the Earth with respect to luminiferous aether at rest and, in this way, of obtaining a reference frame in absolute stillness.
+Michelson and Morley devised an instrument capable of detecting the speed of the Earth regarding luminiferous aether at rest and, in this way, of obtaining a reference frame in absolute stillness.

 The following figures show the hypothetical journey of light in their physical experiment.
-The idea consists of comparing the two possible situations of relative motion of the interferometer with respect to the supposed luminiferous aether.
+The idea consists of comparing the two possible situations of relative motion of the interferometer concerning the supposed luminiferous aether.

-Interferometer of Michelson and Morley at rest with respect to luminiferous aether
+Interferometer of Michelson and Morley at rest and theluminiferous aether

 Light comes from a torch towards a semitransparent transversal mirror, in such a way that some rays go through it (instant t1), and continue their straight-line trajectory until they get to a non-transparent mirror (instant t2).
 Also, other rays other rays of light deflect upwards until they get to another non-transparent mirror (instant t2)

-Given that distances “a” and “b” between the semitransparent, and the normal mirrors –above horizontal and right vertical– are equal, light will reach these mirrors simultaneously (instant t2), and it will return in both cases towards the semitransparent mirror.
+Given that distances “a” and “b” between the semitransparent, and the regular mirrors –above horizontal and right vertical– are equal, the light will reach these mirrors simultaneously (instant t2), and it will return in both cases towards the semitransparent mirror.

 Because of research design, the different light beams of the instrument will reach the semitransparent mirror again at the same time (instant t3), and both will be deflected downwards, ending up on a plate (instant t4)